The Twin (2017 film)

-The Twin is a horror TV movie directed by Fred Olen Ray and Max Derin, starring Timothy Granaderos, Jess Gabor, Brigid Brannagh and Louis Mandylor.
+The Twin is a horror TV movie directed by Fred Olen Ray and Max Derin, starring Timothy Granaderos in a dual role as hero and villain, Jess Gabor, Brigid Brannagh and Louis Mandylor.
 It premiered on Lifetime on January 6, 2017.

 Plot synopsis

-A woman (Brigid Brannagh) springs into action after discovering that Derek (Timothy Granaderos), the twin brother of her daughter's boyfriend Tyler, has escaped from a mental institution and hatched a twisted plan for revenge.
+A woman springs into action after discovering that Derek, the twin brother of her daughter's boyfriend Tyler, has escaped from a mental institution and hatched a twisted plan for revenge.